 A mesothelioma diagnosis will change a person’s life.
 Mesothelioma is an aggressive and deadly form of cancer that has no cure.
 Caused by long-term exposure to asbestos, victims of this illness are often left wondering if they can hold someone accountable for what has happened to them.
 Many victims are not diagnosed until decades after they were exposed to asbestos.
-At the Williams Law Firm, we want victims to know that there are many bankruptcy trust funds set up to help mesothelioma victims.
-We have decades of experience helping victims and their families secure the compensation they deserve.

 A mesothelioma trust fund is created on behalf of negligent companies that exposed workers to asbestos and have gone bankrupt.
 These funds are established during the bankruptcy process to set aside money for any future asbestos exposure-related claims.
 These bankruptcy funds protect victims who deserve compensation for what has happened to them.
+Asbestos bankruptcy trusts are established to provide compensation to victims of asbestos exposure.

 Typically, when companies file for Chapter 11 bankruptcy, they seek to reorganize their finances in a way that allows them to continue to do business while they pay off their debts.
 This bankruptcy typically protects them from class-action lawsuits.
 However, the mesothelioma trust funds make money available to those exposed to asbestos.